Kettering University

 Kettering University is a private university in Flint, Michigan.
-It offers bachelor of science and master’s degrees in STEM (science, technology, engineering, and mathematics) and business fields.
-Kettering University undergraduate students are required to complete at least five co-op terms to graduate.
-Students gain paid work experience in a variety of industries with Kettering's more than 550 corporate partners, and graduate with professional experiences accompanying their degree.
+It offers bachelor of science and master’s degrees in STEM (science, technology, engineering, and mathematics) and business.
+Kettering University undergraduate students must complete at least five co-op terms to graduate.

 Kettering University is named after inventor and former head of research for General Motors, Charles F. Kettering.
 He was a distinguished inventor, researcher, and proponent of cooperative education.

 History

-Founded as The School of Automotive Trades by Albert Sobey under the direction of the Industrial Fellowship of Flint on October 20, 1919, Kettering University has a long legacy with the automotive industry.
-The university became known as the Flint Institute of Technology in 1923 before being acquired by General Motors in 1926.
-It was renamed as the General Motors Institute of Technology and eventually the General Motors Institute in 1932.
+Founded as The School of Automotive Trades by Albert Sobey under the direction of the Industrial Fellowship of Flint on October 20, 1919, Kettering University has a long legacy in the automotive industry.
+The university became known as the Flint Institute of Technology (Flint Tech) in 1923 before being acquired by General Motors in 1926.
+It was renamed as the General Motors Institute of Technology (General Motors Tech) and eventually the General Motors Institute in 1932.